hull/hull-node/API.md

 ### cache

-Cache available as `req.hull.cache` object
+Cache available as `req.hull.cache` object.
+This class is being intiated and added to Context Object by QueueAgent.
+If you want to customize cache behavior (for example ttl, storage etc.) please @see Infra.QueueAgent

 #### wrap